 |Nikon D300 (⇒ lft | rgt)||APS-C||12.2||4288||2848||no||22.1||12.0||679||67|

-Many modern cameras cannot only take still pictures, but also record videos.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The D300S indeed provides movie recording capabilities, while the D200 does not.
 The highest resolution format that the D300S can use is 720/24p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The D300S and the D200 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The adjacent table lists some of the other core features of the Nikon D300S and Nikon D200 along with similar information for a selection of comparators.
+The table below summarizes some of the other core capabilities of the Nikon D300S and Nikon D200 in connection with corresponding information for a sample of similar cameras.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.